-The make-ahead rule for custard or nut-based pies are a bit more strict.
+The make-ahead rule for freezing custard or nut-based pies are a bit more strict.
 This includes pies like pumpkin, sweet potato, and pecan.
-You don't want to freeze these pie unbaked because the uncooked egg filling can curdle when it’s thawed.
+Avoid freezing custard or nut-based pies unbaked because the uncooked egg filling can curdle when it’s thawed.
 These pies freeze successfully after they’ve been baked — but for no more than one month.

-You can skip the freezer and bake your pumpkin or pecan pie a couple of days in advance; it will keep well, loosely covered, in the fridge for up to two days.
+You can skip the freezer and bake your custard pie a couple of days in advance.
+Loosely covered with plastic wrap or aluminum foil, you can store your pie in the fridge for up to four days.

 According to FoodSafety.gov, homemade pies such as pumpkin or pecan can be safely stored in the refrigerator for three to four days.